 Footway access from the site to the village centre is currently sub-standard due to narrow width but the applicant has proposed remedial action to bring it up to standard by increasing the width to 2m.
-Public transport is limited but walking distance and footways from the site to the bus stops is acceptable.
+Public transport is limited but is within walking distance and footways from the site to the bus stops are acceptable.

-A Simple junction with 6m radii was initially proposed at the site access.
-Due to the wide and rural nature of the carriageway, and the 60mph speed limit, the Simple junction has been revised and a Ghost Island has been provided for right turning vehicles with shelter from through traffic.
+A simple junction with 6m radii was initially proposed at the site access.
+Due to the wide and rural nature of the carriageway, and the 60mph speed limit, the simple junction has been revised and a ghost island has been provided for right turning vehicles with shelter from through traffic.